Bot or Human? Detecting ChatGPT Imposters with A Single Question

 \section{Conclusion}

 In conclusion, this paper proposes a new framework called \our{} for detecting conversational bots in an online environment.
 The proposed approach targets a single question scenario that can effectively differentiate human users from bots by using questions that are easy for humans but difficult for bots, and vice versa.
 Our experiments demonstrate the effectiveness of this approach and show the strengths of different types of questions.
 This framework provides online service providers with a new way to protect themselves against fraudulent activities and ensure that they are serving real users.
-Furthermore, we have open-sourced our dataset on GitHub and welcome further contributions to enlarge the detection datasets. \nop{In summary, the \our{} framework offers a practical and effective solution to the growing concern of large language models being misused for malicious purposes.}